-The faith of the OT saints is in view here as evidenced by their fear of the Lord.
+The faith of the Old Testament (OT) saints is in view here as evidenced by their fear of the Lord.
 The OT saint looked forward to the atoning work of Christ: that day when the Messiah would come into the world.
-In contrast, the NT saint looks back to atoning work of Christ.
-The point is this: both before and after the time of Christ, Proverbs indicates that the hope and remedy for personal sin is the atoning work of the Messiah — and indeed it is!
+In contrast, the New Testament saint looks back to atoning work of Christ.
+The point is this: both before and after the time of Christ, Proverbs indicates that the hope and remedy for personal sin is the atoning work of the Messiah—and indeed it is!
 Faith in Him breeds righteous behavior and is a remedy for sin: i.e., one keeps away from evil states this insightful and summary Proverb.

 Furthermore, Solomon goes a step further in Proverbs to state the personal benefits that inure to the righteous-living individual.
 Notice Proverbs 28:13 in this regard: